 With millions of dollars to be won, the Melbourne Cup is the richest ‘two-mile’ handicap in the world, and one of the richest turf races.
-It starts at 3pm on the first Tuesday in November.
+It it run on the first Tuesday in November.
 New Zealand horses are frequent entrants.

 The 3,200-metre race for three-year-olds and over is conducted on Flemington Racecourse in Melbourne.
 It is longer than the vast majority of thoroughbred races in NZ and Australia.
 In fact it is gruelling, being at the extreme end of distances raced in NZ and Australia.
 The present record was set in 1990 by Kingston Rule, with a time of 3:16.
 The level of effort required to race two miles at such high speed is very severe.